DFE-Digital/get-into-teaching-app/app/views/content/initial-teacher-training.md

     - content/train-to-be-a-teacher/promos/learn-adviser-promo
 ---

+Your initial teacher training (ITT) will vary depending on your course provider and the qualifications you're working towards.

 All initial teacher training courses include classroom experience and theoretical learning.
 Your training is likely to include a combination of:

 * unobserved and observed teaching